 at 2 frames per second.
 Note this does not slow down the particle system itself.

 This can be used to turn Fract Delta on or off.

-Y values control the position of the upper-left
+Y properties control the position of the upper-left

-corner of the visibility rectangle relative to the particle emitter.
+corner of the rectangle, relative to the particle emitter.